 I can’t afford my textbooks, how can I get some?

 We do have options for you!
 First make sure you let your instructor know immediately about this so that they understand your unique challenge and can work with you while you get access to book(s).
 Second, the Office of Student Affairs has scholarship funding available for textbooks.
-Contact Yvette Strickling at email@example.com, Program Analyst, Student Rights and Responsibilities, directly at 480-857-75188 for assistance.
+Complete the intake form for processing.
+Contact Yvette Strickling for further assistance at firstname.lastname@example.org, Program Analyst, Student Rights and Responsibilities, directly at 480-857-75188 for assistance.

 Can I get my textbooks from the library?